Birding in the Sandia

 winter, but Pine

-Grosbeak has been reported in this area, and Cassin’s Finch and
+Grosbeak has been reported in this area, and Cassin’s

 Red Crossbill may abound in good winters.
 Warbling Vireo are